 Management strategies

-Fatigue can have a massive impact on everyday life, turning routine activities into real challenges.
+Fatigue can have a massive impact on a person's everyday life, turning routine activities into real challenges.

 A person takes advantage of feeling energetic and does too much.